Dor-Ka/frontend-basics-homepage/README.md

     - **Bug Fixes and Enhancements**:
         - **Fixed section scroll positioning under navbar**: Adjusted scrolling behavior to ensure sections are correctly positioned below the fixed navigation bar.
         - **Improved theme toggle button**: Enhanced the theme toggle button with a visual icon (☀/☽) and a dynamic label that changes based on the current theme for better user understanding.
+- **v1.2** (2025-04-09):
+    - **Projects Section Enhancements**:
+        - Added functionality to show/hide additional projects using a "See More Projects" toggle button.
+        - Positioned the toggle button to the right side for better layout flow.
+        - Ensured smooth visual integration with both light and dark themes, including custom colors and transitions.

 ## 📅 Versions